- About WSHFC

 The STEP program converts what would normally be a taxable loan into a tax-exempt bond.
 Because interest payments become tax-exempt income to the bank, the lender passes on their tax savings to the borrower in the form of a lower interest rate.
 Lower interest rates mean a lower debt service or a larger loan for the borrower.
 Lenders use the same underwriting criteria and determine the interest rate as they would for any typical commercial loan.

 Please feel free to contact our staff at the details below.
 We prefer to start working with nonprofits during the preliminary capital campaign planning stage.
 Many decisions made early on will affect your financing flexibility.
-For more detailed information on the STEP program, please also read STEP FAQ.
 We are here to help you through the bond financing process.
 Bonds require several steps: a scoping meeting, a public hearing, additional loan documents and a Commission financing resolution.
 Sounds difficult, but we make it easy.
 If you are a nonprofit who needs to borrow funds for your capital project, you deserve a lower interest rate.
 By helping you save money on your debt service, you can put those valuable dollars toward serving the mission of your organization.

 Submit a Nonprofit Housing Application